jeremytammik/tbc/a/1430_room_editor_2017.md

 Not a single line of source code needed modification.

-All I did was switch the Visual Studio version from 2012 to 2015 and update the .NET framework from 4.5 to 4.5.2.
+All I did was switch the Visual Studio version from 2012 to 2015, update the .NET framework from 4.5 to 4.5.2 and reference the new Revit API assemblies.

 <center>
 <img src="img/roomedit_2017.png" alt="Room Editor in Revit 2017" width="425">